jamalalasadi/data_fusion/README.md

+(A Fairness-Aware Fusion Framework for Multimodal Cyberbullying Detection)

 Data Fusion
 Recent reports of bias in multimedia algorithms  (e.g., lesser accuracy of face detection for women and persons of color) have underscored the urgent need to devise approaches